 It is essential for you, the aquarium (or pond) hobbyist, to maintain a proper environment for your aquatic companions.
 High nitrate levels are often a sign of poorly maintained aquariums and will cause problems in the long term.

-As a GENERALIZATION (which is the general consensus among experienced fish keeping sources, but also not totally agreed upon), I recommend maximum levels UNDER 40 ppm for FW (under 10-20 for more optimum conditions).
+As a GENERALIZATION (which is the general consensus among experienced fish keeping sources, but also not totally agreed upon), I recommend maximum levels UNDER 40-50 ppm for FW (shooting for numbers under 10-30 for more optimum conditions for many inhabitants).

 20 ppm or less for Saltwater fish, & under 5 ppm or less for reef aquariums.
 For planted freshwater aquariums, about 15 ppm is suggested (or even higher, as too low in planted aquariums can be a problem).